-Morgan’s approach to watercolor is unique.
-While his early paintings sprang from the delicate, sensitive watercolors abundant in the three hundred year history of the region, his work has grown into huge collaged pieces that invite a wide, participatory view.
+Bob utilizes traditional watercolor medium to lure the viewer into a sensual, surreal, and conflicting journey.
+While his work sprang from the delicate, sensitive watercolors abundant in this historical region, the paintings have grown into huge collaged pieces that invite a wide, participatory view.
 With dense pigment, textured treatment of the surfaces and off-beat compositional schemes, he stretches content, technique and scale, reversing the ‘precious’ attributes usually associated with the medium.

+Early in his career, Bob was honored with a prestigious MacDowell Colony Fellowship.
 After exhibiting in numerous solo and group exhibitions in museums and galleries on both US coasts and internationally, Morgan was featured in a major retrospective at the Borges Cultural Center in Buenos Aires, Argentina.
 In the exhibition catalog, Ed Shaw, one of South America’s foremost art critics, said: “Morgan is an anachronism in today's art world.
 Cloaked in classical garb, his work requires a pause from zapping and deserves the effort of a second glance.
 For those who are willing to share his search, he takes aim at clarifying those obscure mysteries which make life so tantalizing.”